- Our Program

 Call To Apply 877-701-7600

 Over the last six years Second Nature has been conducting research to assess treatment outcomes of our adolescent clients.
-In addition to our own research projects, Second Nature is involved in research with the University of New Hampshire and two industry associations (OBHIC and NATSAP) that are also exploring and tracking the effectiveness of wilderness therapy.
+In addition to our own research projects, Second Nature is involved in research with the University of New Hampshire and two industry associations (OBHIC and NATSAP) that are also exploring and tracking the effectiveness of outdoor therapy programs.
 Our current results offer objective evidence that Second Nature is highly successful at effecting positive change in measures relating to behavioral concerns, substance use, depressive symptoms, and a variety of other issues.
 Upon entering Second Nature, adolescents complete a questionnaire which measures their level of functioning to be similar to patients in other residential treatment centers.
 Consistently at graduation we find that students self-report fewer emotional struggles, increased hopefulness, and more success in their relationships.
 Participants in these studies also demonstrated significant improvement in overall motivation, life skills, interpersonal relationships, hope, self-confidence, and emotion control.
 Our follow-up research with clients suggests that six months after graduation they are maintaining the growth they made in wilderness.
 This indicates that clients generalize the skills they learned at Second Nature.

 These exciting results validate the overwhelming positive anecdotal testimonials we have received over the years from parents and alumni.
 For more information on adolescent outcomes follow the links below.